 An animal sanctuary is a safe haven for animals who have been abused and victimized all their lives.
 Animal sanctuaries have some similarities with zoos, as they both house animals in their facility.
 But that's where the similarities end.

 Most zoos only care about turning a profit, and sadly, that’s usually at the expense of the animals.
 But true animal sanctuaries like Freedom Acres farm sanctuary treat their animal residents as treasured guests and not as prisoners.
 They also do not breed, buy, sell, trade, or capture animals from the wild.
 They only provide a safe environment where abused animals can heal and recuperate.
+You can also do research on plant-based nutrition to learn how to stop the need for all these animals to be rescued.

 By visiting Freedom Acres farm sanctuary with your young children, they will hear some of the stories of the rescued animals.
 This will teach them a valuable lesson about compassion and how we treat others.
 Interacting with the animals at the sanctuary will give you a deeper understanding of how they experience their own lives.